qiaoen17/tp/docs/UserGuideCS2101.md

 ### Marking a tutorial: `marktut`

-Marks the tutorial and its content as done.
+This command helps you mark the tutorial as complete.
-When the tutorial is over, you can indicate on the user interface that it is done.
+When the tutorial is over, you can use this command to mark the tutorial as complete.

 Format: `marktut INDEX`